 General information about 12/76

-Shotgun caliber 12/76, also known as 12 gauge magnum, is a widely used ammunition for shotguns.
-In this text, we will look at the characteristics and differences of the 12/76 caliber compared to the standard 12/70 caliber.
+The shotgun caliber 12/76, also known as 12 Gauge Magnum, is a widely used ammunition for shotguns.
+In this text, we will discuss the characteristics and differences of the 12/76 caliber compared to the standard caliber 12/70.
 We will discuss the advantages and disadvantages of these two calibers and highlight the applications of the 12/76 caliber.

-The 12/70 caliber has established itself as the standard in the shotgun world.
-It denotes a diameter of 12 gauge (approximately 18.53 mm) and a case length of 70 mm.
+The 12/70 caliber has established itself as the standard in the world of shotguns.
+It refers to a diameter of 12 Gauge (approximately 18.53 mm) and a shell length of 70 mm.

 Characteristics of the 12/70 caliber